-- 1. Conduct baseline survey in the intervention villages of Kaithal and Kurukshetra, Haryana. - 2.
+- 1. Conduct endline survey in the intervention villages of Kaithal and Kurukshetra, Haryana. - 2.
 Attend brainstorming and review meetings to discuss methodology and sampling design with team members of SMSF (biweekly). - 3.
-Create detailed baseline study report mapping key indicators to act as benchmark for future evaluation purpose. - 4.
+Create detailed endline study report mapping key indicators to assess the impact of the project. - 4.
 Provide raw data and interview transcripts, along with audio-visual attachments and/or photographs as necessary.